Easy Keto Oven Roasted Asparagus

 How Many Carbs are in Asparagus?

-Asparagus is a keto vegetable because it has a low carbohydrate count.
-There are 2 grams net carbs in 6 spears of asparagus.
-It is one keto approved vegetable that you can fill up on!
+Asparagus has a low carb count – just 2 grams net carbs in 6 spears.
+It’s one vegetable you can fill up on without worrying about your macros.

 How to Pick Ripe Asparagus